Who can use this feature

 Transaction eliminations

-When creating a new transaction elimination, you'll be prompted to:
+When creating a new transaction elimination, select the "Transactions" button and you'll be prompted to:

 Once you've created a transaction elimination, the transaction amounts within the elimination (debit or credit) will display their original total value and currency.
 This is to avoid confusion in the case that you've changed currencies or applied a proportion using the proportional consolidation method.
 Proportions and currencies will be applied to all your visualizations and reports once you navigate to them.